 The Mount Tomaree walk is by far one of the best things to do in Port Stephens!
 A short 30-minute hike to the Mount Tomaree summit, you’ll be rewarded with incredible panoramic views of Port Stephens, Nelson Bay, and Tomaree National Park.

-In this guide, I have included everything you need to know about Mount Tomaree, the best time to visit and what to expect on the Tomaree Mountain walk.
+In this guide, I have included everything you need to know about Tomaree Mountain, the best time to visit, and what to expect when you’re there.

-Also, at the bottom of this Mount Tomaree guide, I have included some useful information on where to stay in Port Stephens and other points of interest on Australia’s east coast.
+Also, at the bottom of this guide, I have included some useful information on where to stay in Port Stephens and other points of interest on Australia’s east coast.

-Mount Tomaree is located in the town of Port Stephens, just 1-hour’s drive north of Newcastle and around 3-hour’s drive south of Port Macquarie.
+Mount Tomaree is located in the town of Port Stephens, just a 1-hour drive north of Newcastle and around 3-hour’s drive south of Port Macquarie.